Esri/arcgis-webappbuilder-widgets-themes/widgets/README.md

 This folder contains widgets shared by the community.
 If you would like to share your widgets to the community, please upload them here.

-## How to add widgets into Web AppBuilder or a built app
+## How to add widgets into the builder or an app
 To add widgets into the builder or an app, follow these steps:

 1. Open manifest.json file in the widget folder.
 It describes widget properties as shown in the following table.